av2f/FinOps/Get-AzAhb/readme.md

 Updated date  : 04-17-2024
 Updated by    : Frederic Parmentier
 Update done   :
- - Add function GetTimeGrain to build the TimeSpan of TimeGrain
+ - Added function GetTimeGrain to build the TimeSpan of TimeGrain

 Updated date  : 04-22-2024
 Updated by    : Frederic Parmentier
 Update done   :
- - Improve time to retrieve of VMs informations
+ - Improvement of time to retrieve VMs informations (at subscription level)
- - fix bug for AvgCpuUsage and AvgMemUsage calculation to avoid division by zero
+ - Bug fixed for AvgCpuUsage and AvgMemUsage calculation to avoid division by zero

+Updated date  : 04-30-2024
+Updated by    : Frederic Parmentier
+Update done   :
+ - Added Count_Limit_Cpu column to have an estimation of VM usage on a month
+ - Added Image_Offer and Image_Publisher columns to improve the OS search